 Lori has worked with elementary aged students for over thirty years in both public and private schools.
 She has worked as an art specialist, a classroom teacher, a tutor, and as an artist in residence.
 She recently organized a school wide Young Artist Conference where students attended art, music, drama, and dance workshops.
 She has organized group art projects that culminated with theme based murals.
 She has also taught English as a Second Language adult classes.

 Lori believes that the arts provide a way for students to develop a deeper understanding of any subject.
 At Learning and the Brain Conferences she found many studies that supported this belief.
 She knows that all students learn differently and the arts celebrate these differences.
 She meets students at their level and encourages them to move beyond their comfort zone.
 Students take creative risks in a nurturing and organized environment.
 She teaches her students to support and learn from each other.
 She continues to be excited and surprised by the unique artistic style and perspective of all learners.

-Aboriginal Art Inspirations: Students learn about the fascinating Aboriginal culture of Australia and the importance of art for expressing shared knowledge.
-Students explore symbols used in Aboriginal art and create a drawing that tells about a personal story.
-First, students learn basic Aboriginal history, then they write a page about a trip or personal event, they create their own unique symbols, and finally draw a “Dreamtime” Drawing” in the style of Aboriginal Art.
+Students learn about the fascinating Aboriginal culture of Australia and the importance of art for expressing shared knowledge.
+First, students learn basic Aboriginal history, then they write a page about a trip or personal event, they create their own unique symbols, and finally paint their own acrylic “Dreamtime” painting in the style of Aboriginal Art.
 Note: This lesson also works well with watercolors and paper.
 The writing component is optional.

 Poetry and Watercolor Paintings or Oil Pastel Drawings

 Students write cinquain poems about a subject of study or theme and then create paintings or oil pastel drawings for their poem.
 Cinquain poems are simple, five lined, expressive poems that are adaptable to many ages.
 The poems will be typed and mounted on the final artwork.